Particular/docs.particular.net/nservicebus/security/encryption.md

 > Error: It is required to set the Rijndael key ID.

 NOTE: If a key ID is not set then no messages with encrypted properties can be sent.
 When NServiceBus receives a message without a key ID header, it will attempt decryption using all keys in the configuration.
+If all decryption attempts fail, the message will be moved to the error queue.

 > Error: Encrypted message has no 'NServiceBus.RijndaelKeyIdentifier' header.
 Possibility of data corruption.
 Upgrade endpoints that send messages with encrypted properties.